Sri480/Sri_2/c1_test.md

 ## Overview and Origin

-**What is AlphaSense about?**
+**What is the company AlphaSense about?**

-**AlphaSense** provides a platform to provide insights and aid in investment decision-making by sifting through vast amounts of financial data using Machine Language and Natural Language Processing.
+**AlphaSense** provides a platform to provide insights and help professionals make smarter business decisions by sifting through vast amounts of financial data using Machine Language and Natural Language Processing.

 AlphaSense was launched in 2011 by Jack Kokko and Raj Neervannan.
 The idea was  born when Jack, as a investment banking analyst in Silicon Valley, had to manually research the hard way, working with large number of documents searching with one keyword at a time.
 Years later, as a Wharton Executive MBA student, Jack realized the research process was just as cumbersome and research tools were just as outdated.
 At Wharton, Jack met his co-founder Raj Neervannan and founded AlphaSense to provide a new type of search engine utilizing Artificial intelligence.